e-picas/nunjucks-date-filter/README.md

 Usage
 -----

-You must first include the filter and add it to your *nunjucks* environment:
+You must first include the filter and then add it to your *nunjucks* environment:

 ```js
 var dateFilter = require('nunjucks-date-filter');